JohannesMP/com.johannesmp.blog/_posts/2016-01-23-fixing-make-exeptions-on-windows.md

 ![sh: C:\Program: No such file or directory](https://i.imgur.com/zZ1PJU4.png)

+It displays an error that states `sh: C:\Program: No such file or directory`.

 Basically each instance of "Program Files" on the `PATH` contains a space that isn't escaped properly (as far as `make` is concerned).
 It is not the length of the path, but the spaces that are causing this issue.
 Indeed, the top of my path looks like this: